A Twin Pregnancy Part 4: Birth and Beyond

 The Story of a Prenatal Diagnosis

 The doctors pressured us to abort our son with callous indifference two or three more times, but after our persistent refusals, they offered us what they considered the next best option—palliation, or letting him die at birth without treatment.
 Once again, we had to stand our ground and insist that they do their best to save our child’s life.
-Finally, they reluctantly agreed.
+They reluctantly agreed.
 The first battle for our son’s life had been won—he would be given a fighting chance of survival.

 The NICU team began to make preparations for his birth and my doctors scheduled the date for my induction: Monday, March 20 at exactly 38 weeks, no more, no less.

 The induction and natural delivery of the babies went exactly as planned, complication-free.
 Nathaniel was immediately intubated after birth and was then outfitted with a total of nine different lines and tubes, a process which took upwards of an hour.
-And so began our son’s struggle for survival outside of the womb, the beginning of the second battle for his life.
+And so began our son’s struggle for survival outside of the womb, the beginning of the second battle for his life, which can be read in my book, Saving Nate: Choosing Life After a Devastating Prenatal Diagnosis.
+Against all odds, God worked miracle after miracle in Nathaniel's life until he came home to us after a hard-fought battle, never again requiring any breathing support or experiencing the long-term issues we were told he may encounter.
+We have never stopped nor will we ever stop giving all the glory and praise to God for saving our precious son.

 But this is not the end of my story.
 I wish it was.
 I wish I could tell you that after Nathaniel was discharged, we rode off into the sunset, free of worry, hardship and pain forevermore.
-But that was not the case.
+That was not the case.
 As life carried on, the hard times did too, one after the other with a suffocating rapidity that left me gasping for air wondering how I could ever survive.
 Exhaustion, anxiety, cancer, fear, rejection, despair, trauma, loneliness, turmoil—four years of barely keeping my head above the water.

 Psalm 126: